Xperince/Xperince/README.md

 - :🎃: I'm a beginner front-end developer.
 - :🎇: I'm speaking English(B1) and Russian(Native).
-- :zap: I listen to a ton of music while coding.
+- :zap: I listen to a lot of music while coding.

 ---